openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 ## Overview

-This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit for macOS.
+This guide provides step-by-step instructions on how to install OpenVINO™ Runtime for macOS.
 The following steps will be covered:

-1. <a href="#install-core">Install the Intel® Distribution of OpenVINO™ Toolkit</a>
+1. <a href="#install-core">Install OpenVINO™ Runtime</a>
 2. <a href="#set-the-environment-variables">Configure the Environment</a>
 3. <a href="#model-optimizer">Download additional components (Optional)</a>
 4. <a href="#configure-ncs2">Configure the Intel® Neural Compute Stick 2 (Optional)</a>
 5. <a href="#get-started">What’s next?</a>

-## <a name="install-core"></a>Step 1: Install the Intel® Distribution of OpenVINO™ Toolkit Core Components
+## <a name="install-core"></a>Step 1: Install OpenVINO™ Runtime

-1. Download the Intel® Distribution of OpenVINO™ toolkit package file from [Intel® Distribution of OpenVINO™ toolkit for macOS](https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-macos).
-Select the Intel® Distribution of OpenVINO™ toolkit for macOS package from the dropdown menu.
+1. Download the OpenVINO Runtime installer file from [Intel® Distribution of OpenVINO™ toolkit for macOS](https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-macos).
+Select Runtime, macOS, the latest standard release, and Offline Installer in the selection table, and then click Download.

-2. Go to the directory where you downloaded the Intel® Distribution of OpenVINO™ toolkit.
+2. Go to the directory where you downloaded the OpenVINO™ Runtime installer file.
 This document assumes this is your `Downloads` directory.
 By default, the disk image file is saved as `m_openvino_toolkit_p_<version>.dmg`.

 3. Double-click the `m_openvino_toolkit_p_<version>.dmg` file to mount.
 The disk image is mounted to `/Volumes/m_openvino_toolkit_p_<version>` and automatically opens in a separate window.